Impact Investments That Support Companies Affecting Positive Change

 To us, this takes many forms:

 In addition to this holistic approach, where we truly differentiate ourselves from traditional venture capitalism is through our philosophy on equity.
 It is our intention that any impact investment we make is designed to be regenerative or non-dilutive.
-Our end goal is focused on helping companies grow while also ensuring that profits primarily stay with the entrepreneurs, employees, and community members.
+Our end goal is focused on helping companies grow while also ensuring that the entrepreneurs, employees, and community members retain the equity.

 Investments That Support Community-Focused Companies